glromeo/majorana/README.md

-# square-root
+# majorana
-Expression language for the Paper-Reports framework
+Expression language for the Calvin.js framework